ZK Chains

 Validium

-Validium offers a privacy-oriented solution ideal for enterprise applications that require both auditability and confidentiality.
+A validium offers a more flexible architecture ideal for enterprise applications that require both auditability and confidentiality.
 Its key characteristics are:

 zkRollup (Self-hosted)